pearcej/cppds/_sources/Introduction/WhatIsComputerScience.rst

 problem that might arise.
 Algorithms are finite processes that if followed will solve the problem.
 Algorithms are solutions.

 Computer science can be thought of as the study of algorithms.
+Some problems do not have solutions.
-However, we must be careful to include the fact that some problems may not have a solution and others may not have solutions which can be executed in a satisfactory amuont of time.
+Other problems do have solutions but they cannot be executed in a reasonable of time.
-Although proving this statement is beyond the scope of this text, the fact that some problems cannot be solved and/or cannot be solved in the amount of time available is important for those who study computer science.
+Although proving these statements is beyond the scope of this text, the fact that some problems cannot be solved and/or cannot be solved in the amount of time available is important for those who study computer science.
 We can fully define computer science, then, by including these types of problems and stating that computer